Alkiyogoma/tasklist/tasklist_backend/README.md

 -   Add reporting and analytics features
 -   Implement file uploads for property images and documents
 -   Add maintenance request functionality
+-   User role and permissions to define who can perform what actions on which resources

 ## Troubleshooting